Living Learning Programs

 Wellness Living-Learning Community

 The Wellness Living Learning Community (WLLC) is a community of students who live together and have a common interest in health and wellness.
 The WLLC brings students together to create a community focused on building lifestyles that embody all dimensions of wellness—physical, emotional, intellectual, social, environmental, occupational, and spiritual.
 In addition, students have the opportunity to take what they have learned in the classroom and complete service learning projects designed to improve the health of the surrounding community.
 Participants in the WLLC will thrive in an environment where personal wellness is supported through education and engagement.
 The WLLC is open to all incoming freshmen living on campus who seek to reside within a community that promotes total wellness and responsible decision-making.
 Students do not need to be in a health-related major in order to apply.

-Assistant Director, Campus Recreation and Wellness
+Associate Director, Campus Recreation and Wellness

 Honors College LLC